Does HVAC Bring in Fresh Air?

 Final Thoughts

-In general, the HVAC system does not bring fresh air into a building.
-A space is heated and cooled using recycled indoor air, with exterior HVAC units serving as a means of air release rather than intake.
+Depending on the codes in your area and the age of your system, the HVAC system might bring a certain amount of fresh air into a building.
+A space is heated and cooled using mostly recycled indoor air, with exterior HVAC units serving as a means of air release rather than intake.

-While DOAS systems are gaining in popularity and will bring some exterior air into your home through mechanical processes, most HVAC units still function on a one-way process of recycling interior air.
+While DOAS systems are gaining in popularity in commercial applications and will bring some exterior air into a building through mechanical processes, most HVAC units still function on a one-way process of recycling interior air.